-Noise barriers along traffic routes such as motorways and railway lines are an effective measure to reduce traffic noise.
-Only by understanding the physical mechanisms of noise propagation in the immediate vicinity of a noise barrier is an optimal application of noise protection measures possible, which can satisfy both infrastructure operators and local residents.
+Noise barriers along transport routes such as motorways and railways are an effective measure to reduce traffic noise.
+Only by understanding the physical mechanisms of acoustic propagation in the immediate vicinity of a noise barrier it is possible to apply sound protection measures in an optimal way, which can satisfy both infrastructure operators and affected residents.

 Our objective is the holistic consideration of the acoustic effectiveness of noise barriers.
-Within the framework of the international development of the acoustic in-situ testing of noise barriers, the standards EN 1793-4, EN 1793-5 and EN 1793-6 were created to determine the relevant acoustic properties on site or in the laboratory.
+As part of the international development of the acoustic in-situ testing of noise barriers, the standards EN 1793-4, EN 1793-5 and EN 1793-6 were created to determine the relevant acoustic properties on site or in the laboratory.
 The three standards mentioned regulate the measurement of sound diffraction at the upper edge, the measurement of sound reflection at the noise barrier and sound insulation in the sense of a holistic approach.
-The AIT regularly demonstrates its high level of technical competence through extensive testing activities and participation in national and European standardization committees.
+The AIT regularly demonstrates its high level of technical competence through extensive testing activities and participation in national and European standardisation committees.

-A further focus in the field of noise barriers is the optimisation of their acoustic properties by means of computer-aided modelling and validated simulations.
+Another focus in the area of noise barriers is the optimisation of their acoustic properties by means of computer-aided modelling and validated simulations.
 Depending on the problem, different calculation methods are applied.
-These include the finite element method (FEM) for simulating the internal structure of noise barriers, the boundary element method (BEM) for simulating sound diffraction and raytracing for evaluating sound immissions at greater distances.
-This provides AIT experts with powerful tools to actively support manufacturers and infrastructure operators.
-In combination with the existing expertise in the field of measurement technology, the calculation methods can be validated and noise barriers optimised in a targeted manner.
+These include the finite element method (FEM) for simulating the internal structure of noise barriers, the boundary element method (BEM) for simulating sound diffraction, and raytracing for evaluating sound immissions at greater distances.
+AIT experts thus have high-performance tools at their disposal to actively support manufacturers and infrastructure operators.
+In combination with the expertise in the field of measurement technology, the calculation methods can be validated and noise barriers optimised in a targeted manner.

 Current research activities: